The 20 Best Restaurants and Cafe with Vegetarian Menu in Kyoto

 You might now be hungry, so you’d better get a coffee while you continue to read “The 10 best restaurants with a vegetarian menu in Kyoto”.

 Shigetsu is a fantastic place which is located inside the garden of the Tenryu-ji temple, Arashiyama.
-It serves very beautiful “Shojin Ryori” – Buddhist Zen cuisine – and only uses selected seasonal vegetables served in beautiful bowls and plates whilst sitting down in a stunning tatami mat room.
+It serves very beautiful “Shojin Ryori” – Buddhist Zen cuisine – and only uses selected seasonal vegetables served in beautiful bowls and plates while sitting down in a stunning tatami mat room.
 Such an amazing experience which could be one of the highlights of your trip.

 Opening times: 11:00-14:00 (L.O.
 13:00)